taw00/howto/howto-install-ghost-on-fedora.md

 **The steps:**

 > Assumption for this example: webroot is `/var/www/ghost` and your theme is in `/var/www/ghost/content/themes/Massively_custom/`

+0. Make the nginx `.conf` file manage the bare URL instead of the `blog.` URL

+   Create an nginx configuration file similar to the one in the above article, but instead of `blog.example.com` being the lead/default domain managed by nginx, change it to what works for you.

+   In my case, I switched to the bare domain.
+I.e., the equivalent of `example.com`.
+And then I handled `blog.example.com` just like any other `whatever.example.com` calls.
+Most subdomains you'll want to redirect to `example.com`.
+If you are converting a website that was a `blog.example.com`-styled website to one that is now `example.com`-styled (like I did), just create a server stanza that redirects all `blog.example.com` calls to `example.com/blog$request_uri`

+   This will probably take a bit of experimenting if you are new to this, but it's not that hard.

 1. Create the landing page in the admin interface (yourdomain/ghost) just like you create any other post or page.
    _For my example, the _slug_ or _Post URL_ for the page is set to "home".
 You can set it to whatever: "welcome" or "landing-page", etc._